skgithub14/sdtmval/README.md

 - Imputing and formatting full and partial dates: see the [‘Dates’ vignette](Dates.html)

-- Comparing QC versus production SDTM domain tables: see the COMING SOON
+- Comparing QC versus production SDTM domain tables: vignette COMING SOON

 The first four points above are demonstrated in the README example below.
 See the vignette/article ‘Dates’ for an example